Cane Corso Diseases: Typical Diseases – An Overview

 Elbow dysplasia (ED)

-Elbow dysplasia is a disease caused by abnormal development of the elbow joint.
+Elbow dysplasia is a condition caused by malformations in the elbow joint.
 These malformations lead to friction and premature osteoarthritis.

 Symptoms: